johno/will_toggle/README.md

 And then execute:

-    $ bundle
+    $ bundle install

-Or install it yourself as:
+Or, install it yourself as:

     $ gem install will_toggle